sam-mccall/mod_dart/README.md

   * python
   * Apache2, installed and configured
   * The apache2-dev bits (apxs and the headers)
-  * Dart sources, built for the same arch as apache (x64 or ia32)
+  * Dart sources

+First, build the Dart VM for the architecture (must match Apache):

+    dart/runtime $ ../tools/build.py -m release --arch x64

 Edit build.config, and at least set `DART_SRC`.
 APXS and Apache will be automatically located if they're on your PATH with common names (apxs/apxs2, apache2/httpd).
 Otherwise set the appropriate variables.

 `./build.sh` will build the library, install it, and restart apache.

+# Legal stuff
+Copyright 2012 Google Inc.

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.